You're ready to sell your home, and you want to be sure that you're getting the most out of your investment.

-Terra Nova strives to protect your investment through customized marketing strategies, targeted mailings and innovative promotional events.
-We are especially well-suited to help sellers in the Triangle region, near Raleigh, Durham and Chapel Hill as well as the areas of Pittsboro, Hillsborough, Chatham County and Orange County.
+Terra Nova strives to protect your investment through customized marketing strategies, leveraging technology, creative design and smart tactics.
+We are especially well-suited to help sellers in the Triangle region, near Raleigh, Durham, Carrboro, Chapel Hill, as well as the areas of Pittsboro, Hillsborough, Chatham County and Orange County.

 Click here to download Working with Real Estate Agents brochure